 Residential Counselor II - Bachelor's degree required; degree and/or coursework in social work, counseling, psychology or related field preferred.

-Current valid US-issued driver's license and ability to provide registered and insured automobile for work related purposes including transporting clients in a company vehicle
+Current valid US-issued driver's license a for work related purposes including transporting clients in a company vehicle

 Desire to serve others required.

 Demonstrated strong work ethic, ability to work independently, and ability to contribute to team objectives required.

 Preference will be given to those with experience in social services and/or working with program's population.

 All bilingual candidates are strongly encouraged to apply.